Solson Publications

 Solson Publications is a New York-based black-and-white comic book publisher active in the 1980s.
 The company was founded in 1985 by Gary Brodsky, the son of long-time Marvel Comics executive Sol Brodsky (who had died the year before); the name of the company was derived from Brodsky's name: "Sol's son" = Solson.
 Solson specialized in low-budget, derivative black-and-white comics designed to capitalize on trends in the direct market, including martial arts and ninja-themed stories.
 Industry veteran Rich Buckler served as editor, contributing artwork and overseeing production of many of the company’s titles.

 The company's first published title was 1985's How to Draw Comics Comic, by Allan J. Fromberg, with art samples by John Byrne and John Romita Jr..
 Many of Solson's titles were connected with, or spoofs of, Eastman and Laird's Teenage Mutant Ninja Turtles.
 One of Solson's most notorious titles was Reagan's Raiders, which featured then-U.S. president Ronald Reagan and members of his cabinet as costumed adventurers in the mold of Nick Fury and his Howling Commandos.
 The company also published a number of how-to books on various aspects of the comics industry, many featuring art by Buckler.
 Solson was active in the years 1986–1987 and then went dormant.
 Some contributors later reported instances of non-payment for completed work.
-Solson’s output is often cited as representative of the speculative black-and-white comics boom of the mid-1980s.

 In 1997, the company re-emerged with a series of how-to books by Gary Brodsky and Albert Occhino, many related to erotic art.
 The company went defunct again after 1999.